-Each of the land use areas from the Strategic Land Use Plan will be considered during implementation of the Egmont/Pender Harbour OCP to provide, where possible, for protection of identified archaeological sites and territory of the shíshálh Nation.
-The culture, traditions, history, present and future of the shíshálh Nation deserve respect and consideration through the vision and land use decisions found within this official community plan.
+Each of the land use areas from the Strategic Land Use Plan will be considered during future use and implementation of the Egmont/Pender Harbour OCP to provide, where possible, for protection of identified archaeological sites and territory of the shíshálh Nation. -The culture, traditions, history, present and future of the shíshálh Nation deserve respect and consideration through the vision and land use decisions found within this official community plan.

 Development applications on both private and public land will be referred to the shíshálh Nation for review, pursuant to the shíshálh Nation Lands and Resources Decision Making Policy.
 The subsequent referral comments will be considered by the SCRD in the approval process.

-Applications on private land that are commonly referred are development variance permits, Board of Variance applications, as well as zoning and OCP amendment requests, as directed by the SCRD Board.
+Applications on private land that are commonly referred are-to external agecnies, including the shíshálh Nation are development variance permits, Board of Variance applications, as well as zoning and OCP amendment requests, as directed by the SCRD Board.